Cozy Peach Kitchen

 Labeled ingredients used to make shredded tofu.

 • Tofu: This recipe works best with super firm tofu.
 I tried it with extra firm tofu that was pressed for 15 minutes and the shreds were much more crumbly, resulting in less texture overall.
 I recommend sticking to super-firm tofu for the best results.
+Extra firm tofu works better for tofu taco meat, which is a ground consistency instead of shredded.

 • BBQ sauce: I prefer sweet BBQ sauce, but you can really choose any kind of sauce here.